 Comparing GRID with Full Server Architecture vs Front-End Server/Disk Shelf Architecture for Deduplication

-When organizations are choosing a disk-based backup appliance with deduplication, they invariably evaluate the differences in product architecture between ExaGrid and other appliances (e.g. EMC Data Domain).
-The main difference is that ExaGrid's system offers a GRID architecture with full servers and post-process deduplication (which is faster and more scales) while other appliances use a front-end server architecture with disk shelves and inline deduplication (which is not as fast and requires costly forklift upgrades to scale).
+When organizations are choosing a disk-based backup appliance with deduplication, they invariably evaluate the differences in product architecture when comparing ExaGrid vs. other appliances (e.g. EMC Data Domain).
+The main difference is that ExaGrid’s system offers a GRID architecture with full server and post-process deduplication (which is faster and more scaleable), while other appliances use a front-end server architecture with disk shelves and inline deduplication (which is not as fast and requires costly forklift upgrades to scale).

 Check out our chart below as we compare and contrast the differences between ExaGrid’s GRID architecture with full servers using post-process deduplication vs other vendors’ front-end server with disk shelves architecture using inline deduplication.

 |GRID Architecture with Full Servers and Post-Process Deduplication||Front-End Servers with Disk Shelf Architecture and Inline Deduplication|

 Writes to the disk at disk speed to ensure completion of the backups quickly.

 Performs compute-intensive process between the backup server and disk.